- Robin McIntyre

 William Ramsay McGhee, MStJ, D.L., Grand Master Mason

-- These updated contributions can now be attributed as to being made on behalf of 338 Lodges, from within 55 of its Provincial Grand Lodges, District Grand Lodges, Superintendencies and Lodges abroad under the direct supervision of Grand Lodge.
+These updated contributions can now be attributed as to being made on behalf of 399 Lodges, from within 57 of its Provincial Grand Lodges, District Grand Lodges, Superintendencies and Lodges abroad under the direct supervision of Grand Lodge

-- This week posts were submitted by group members representing the Provinces of Argyll & the Isles, Glasgow, Linlithgowshire and Stirlingshire.
+During the week posts were submitted by group members representing the Provincial Grand Lodges of Dunbartonshire, Edinburgh, Glasgow, Kilwinning, Linlithgowshire and Ross & Cromarty.

 SCFS Overseas Report